-He wrote monographs on Peter Brook (Teatr Bezpośredni Petera Brooka / The Immediate Theatre of Peter Brook, Gdańsk, słowo/obraz terytoria, 2000) and Jerzy Grotowski (Guślarz i eremita.
-Jerzy Grotowski: od wykładów rzymskich (1982) do paryskich (1997–1998) / Sorcerer and Hermit: Jerzy Grotowski from Rome (1982) to Paris (1997–98) lectures, Wrocław, the Grotowski Institute, 2007) and translated Peter Brook’s Shifting Point and Jerzy Grotowski’s Towards a Poor Theatre to Polish.
-He co-edited (with Paul Allain and Georges Banu) Peter Brook’s anthology With Grotowski: Theatre is Just a Form (Wrocław, the Grotowski Institute, 2009).
+He authored Polish monographs on Peter Brook (Teatr Bezpośredni Petera Brooka [The Immediate Theatre of Peter Brook], Gdańsk: słowo/obraz terytoria, 2000) and Jerzy Grotowski (Guślarz i eremita.
+Jerzy Grotowski: od wykładów rzymskich (1982) do paryskich (1997–1998) [Sorcerer and Hermit: Jerzy Grotowski from Rome (1982) to Paris (1997–98) lectures], Wrocław: The Grotowski Institute, 2007).
+He also translated Peter Brook’s Shifting Point [Ruchomy punkt] and Jerzy Grotowski’s Towards a Poor Theatre [Ku teatrowi ubogiemu] into Polish.

-From 2004–09 he worked as Programme Director of the Grotowski Centre and the Grotowski Institute in Wrocław where he developed, among others, its publication activities, co-created the artisanal course for actors Atelier (2007–09), and co-programmed the Grotowski UNESCO Year 2009.
+From 2004 to 2009, he worked as Programme Director of the Grotowski Centre and later the Grotowski Institute in Wrocław where he developed, among others, its publication activities, co-created the artisanal course for actors Atelier (2007–09), and co-programmed the Grotowski UNESCO Year 2009.

 He carried out theatre explorations in the framework of Bureau for Theatre Research (1991–2001) and Theatre Rosa (2009–11) in Poznań.